PedestrianDynamics/PedPy/docs/source/index.rst

         :link-type: doc
         :link-alt: To the reference guide

-        The reference guide contains a detailed description of the *PedPy* API.
-The reference describes how the methods work and which parameters can be used.
-It assumes that you have an understanding of the key concepts.
+        A detailed description of the *PedPy*'s API.
+It explains the provided functions and their parameters.

     .. grid-item-card:: Developer guide
         :img-top: _static/developer_guide.svg